windshg/IVEngine/README.md

 </contanier>
 ```

-1. An interceptor named "weaponAspect" as an instance of Class "WeaponInterceptor" should have its methods "deBefore: " and "doAfter:" implemented.
+1. An interceptor named "weaponAspect" as an instance of Class "WeaponInterceptor" should have its methods "deBefore: " and "doAfter:" implemented as an implementation of protocol "IVAspect".
 It want to intercept the "attack" method in all the instances of "SuperMan", which means that the "doBefore: " method will be called before "attack" called while "doAfter: " will be called right after "attack" called.
 It also want to intercept the "goToPlace:" method in all instances of "Army".
 ```XML
 <aspect id="weaponAspect" class="WeaponInterceptor">
     <joinpoint expression="class||SuperMan||(attack)"></joinpoint>